rapidsai/plotly-dash-rapids-census-demo/README.md

 ![](./census-demo.png)

 # Making of the Visualization
-Find a detail walk through of how this visualization was made on our **[blog post](https://medium.com/rapids-ai/plotly-census-viz-dashboard-powered-by-rapids-1503b3506652)**.
+Find a detailed walk-through of how this visualization was made on our **[blog post](https://medium.com/rapids-ai/plotly-census-viz-dashboard-powered-by-rapids-1503b3506652)**.

 # Installation and Run Steps